gonzalky7/adventure/README.md

 # ADVENTURE

 This is a rails application that assumes an sqlite database.
 Adventure is a web-application that allows a user to build an itinerary for travel.
-The user will be able to create a schedule with locations and each schedule will have activities.
+The user will be able to create a schedule with locations, points of interest, and activities.